erikh2000/web-enc-at-rest/README.md

 There's basically two solutions:

 * Just accept the data loss and start over with new data.
 OR...
-* Use an online backup and restore from it.
+* Use an online backup/synchronization service and restore from it.

 Accepting the data loss is the easiest thing, of course.
 You'll have to decide if it will work for users of your app.